emsesp/docs/docs/Configuring.md

 - **Enable Analog Sensors**.
 This enables any GPIO to collect signals, whether it's a digital I/O, a pulse counter or ADC measuring mv.
 - **Convert temperature values to Fahrenheit**.
 For our US friends.
 - **Bypass Access Token authorization on API calls**.
 For RESTful write commands via HTTP POST the access token is required.
 This is for security reasons to prevent anyone changing device settings.
 Setting this flag makes the API open.
 Not recommended!
 - **Enable Read only mode**.
 This disables any outgoing Tx write commands to the EMS bus, essentially putting EMS-ESP into listening mode.
+However Tx is needed to detect EMS devices (as it sends out a Version command).
+If you want to explicitly put EMS-ESP into a read-only/sniffer mode use `set tx_mode 0` from the console.
 - **Underclock CPU speed**.
 Under-clocks the ESP to 160Mhz, saving on power, heat and prolonging the lifespan of the chip at the cost of performance and response time.
 A reboot of EMS-ESP is required.
 - **Enable Shower Timer**.
 Enable to time how long the hot water runs for and it will send out an MQTT message with the duration.
 The timer starts after a minimal of 2 minutes running time.
 - **Enable Shower Alert**.
 This is somewhat experimental and may not work on all boilers.
 After 7 minutes (configurable) running the hot water it will send out a warning by sending cold water for 10 seconds (also configurable).
 The boiler goes into test mode to perform this operation so use with caution!